isabella232/journeys.en/help/using/building-journeys/journey.md

 The person can then re-enter the journey if re-entrance is allowed.
 See [](../building-journeys/journeyproperty.md#concept_prq_wqt_52b).

-## Timezone management {#timezone_management}
+## Time zone management {#timezone_management}

-Timezone definition is available in the following activities:
+Time zone definition is available in the following activities:

 * [](../building-journeys/condition.md#time_condition)
 * [](../building-journeys/condition.md#date_condition)
 * [](../building-journeys/wait.md#custom)
 * [](../building-journeys/wait.md#fixed_date)

-If the entry event of the journey has a namespace, meaning that the journey can reach the Real-time Customer Profile service of the Data Platform, the timezone is pre-defined with the one specified in the profile of the individual flowing in the journey.
-If the individual's profile does not contain a timezone, the instance's timezone is used.
-You can contact your administrator to know the instance timezone.
+If the entry event of the journey has a namespace, meaning that the journey can reach the Real-time Customer Profile service of the Data Platform, the time zone is pre-defined with the one specified in the profile of the individual flowing in the journey.
+If the individual's profile does not contain a time zone, the instance's time zone is used.
+You can contact your administrator to know the instance time zone.

 ![](../assets/journey73.png)

-The timezone can also be fixed.
-Clear the pre-defined timezone and pick one from the drop-down list.
-If you use a fixed timezone, it will be the same for all individuals entering the journey.
+The time zone can also be fixed.
+Clear the pre-defined time zone and pick one from the drop-down list.
+If you use a fixed time zone, it will be the same for all individuals entering the journey.

 ![](../assets/journey72.png)

-Finally, the timezone can be dynamic for each person entering the step.
+Finally, the time zone can be dynamic for each person entering the step.
 In this case, you will use the expression editor to select where you want the system to get this information (it can be from an event or a data source).
 See [](../expression/expressionadvanced.md#concept_uyj_trt_52b).
-The custom timezone must follow this [format](https://docs.oracle.com/javase/8/docs/api/java/time/ZoneId.html#of-java.lang.String-).
+The custom time zone must follow this [format](https://docs.oracle.com/javase/8/docs/api/java/time/ZoneId.html#of-java.lang.String-).

-The start and end dates of a journey cannot be linked to a specific timezone.
-They are automatically associated to the instance's timezone.
+The start and end dates of a journey cannot be linked to a specific time zone.
+They are automatically associated to the instance's time zone.